Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 Windscribe is the smart pick if you’re watching your budget but still want access to global streaming libraries.
 Unlimited device support means your TV, laptop, phone can all stream simultaneously.

 On paid servers (not crowded ones), I found it unblocked major platforms and streamed smoothly.
 I mainly tested it with Netflix, and was able to unblock the US catalog, but also some regional versions like Canada, Brazil, Australia, Japan, and more.
-I also had much better results on Windscribe’s 15 GB servers.
+I had better results after unlocking the higher free-data allowance, but paid servers were still more reliable for streaming.

 Windscribe has an “Unblock Streaming” toggle in the client, so make sure you keep that on.
 Otherwise, you won’t be able to stream anything.
 Also, make sure to configure the built-in firewall (Windscribe’s kill switch) to prevent accidental IP address leaks.